Bariloche: Municipal landfill – Health policies

-The city of Bariloche has one of the fifty most dangerous landfills for natural environment of the world.
-This was indicated by a report that was carried out by the environmental organization International Solid Waste Association (ISWA), based in Austria.
+In 2019, San Carlos de Bariloche was listed in a report published by the International Solid Waste Association (ISWA), based in Austria, as one of the 50 most polluting landfills in the world, based on the impacts it causes and its location in relation to urban areas.

 The request for the transfer of the Bariloche dump, located on National Route 40 (Argentina) south, was being surrounded by neighborhoods with a high population density, it is already historic.
 Added to the situation of environmental collapse is the desperate situation of a large number of people who go to the dump daily in search of food or shelter.
 In addition, the fires in various sectors of the landfill also became recurrent, affecting not only those who work in the dump but also the closest neighborhoods, without forgetting to mention the forests that surround it, the fauna that inhabits them, and the water, that is deposited in layers that end up in the lake from which the local inhabitants extract the water to drink.